shovelmn12/wouter/packages/wouter/README.md

 - They are too much

   Almost all other packages are trying to be more than just a routing package. ```TabRouterController```, ```BottomRouteCntroller```, guards, etc...
 Wouter is not trying to be anything else then Routing package, keep it simple.
 No guards no controllers only one simple thing: path.
-The current path controlls all what other widgets display or do.
+The current path controls all what other widgets display or do.
   Using ```Redirect``` widget you can easily redirect unknown paths, Using the regex ```"/:_(.*)"```, and you can mount/unmount each route depending on if the user allowed there or not.
   ```dart
   MyWidget(